ghpr-asia/quicklog/README.md

 ## Why _not_ `quicklog`?

 `quicklog` is still in heavy development and lacks many features supported by e.g. [`tracing`](https://docs.rs/tracing/latest/tracing/), arguably the de facto crate for logging.
-For instance, `quicklog` currently lacks support for named targets within the logging macro, e.g.`info!(target: "my_context", ...)`.
-Also, if you require [spans](https://docs.rs/tracing/latest/tracing/#spans), logging in asynchronous contexts or integration with certain third-party crates, `tracing` provides these out-of-the-box with much more customizability.
+For instance, `quicklog` currently lacks support for:

+- Named targets within the logging macro, e.g.`info!(target: "my_context", ...)`.
+- [Spans](https://docs.rs/tracing/latest/tracing/#spans) and logging in asynchronous contexts.
+- Integration with certain third-party crates, e.g. through `tracing-subscriber`.

 On the whole, it would be good to consider if the extra performance provided by `quicklog` is worth missing out on these features.
-If these features are important to you, `tracing`, `log` and other similar options would be great!
-Otherwise, `quicklog` aims to still provide the basic logging functionality of these crates while providing the capability, on an opt-in basis, to vastly improve logging latency.
+If these features are important to you, `tracing` and other similar options would be great!
+Otherwise, `quicklog` aims to still provide the basic logging functionality of these crates while providing the ability to vastly improve logging latency on an opt-in basis.

 ## Support